 In addition, safety, health, environmental and zoning laws and regulations in the Philippines and Malaysia have become increasingly stringent.
 There can be no assurance that the adoption of new safety, health, environmental and zoning laws and regulations, new interpretations of existing laws, increased governmental enforcement of safety, health, environmental and zoning laws or other developments in the future will not result in the Company being subject to fines and penalties or having to incur additional capital expenditures or operating expenses to upgrade or relocate its facilities.
 For example, in November 2001, the City of Manila, citing concerns of safety, security and health, passed an ordinance reclassifying the area occupied by the Company's main storage facility in Pandacan, Manila, from industrial to commercial, thereby prohibiting the continued operation of the Company's facility in Pandacan as a petroleum storage facility and necessitating relocation to other alternative sites in Luzon.
-In accordance with the Supreme Court decision in the case relating to the petroleum storage facilities in Pandacan, the Company ceased operations of its petroleum storage facilities in Pandacan to another site.
+In accordance with the Supreme Court decision in the case relating to the petroleum storage facilities in Pandacan, the Company ceased operations of its petroleum storage facilities in Pandacan in August 2015.
+The Company has also decided to eventually relocate its lubricant blending plant located in Pandacan to another site.